izire-io/powershell-csharp-winlogon/README.md

 This solution helped me to solve WMI generic failure errors and to retrieve missing (blank) properties.

-Long story :

-PowerShell adds c# code to its assembly.
+Long story : PowerShell adds c# code to its assembly.
 This code accesses the WIN32 API and exposes specific functions to get a token with a user's given credentials.
-This token is used in PowerShell with a .NET function to impersonate the user.

-We have the relation below :
+This token is used in PowerShell with a .NET function to impersonate the user.We have the relation below :

    PowerShell <--> dynamically added C# assembly <--> Win32 API functions